Our mesothelioma asbestos lawyers explain these claims and answer your questions on this page.

 Thousands of asbestos lawsuits are still being filed and settled every year.
 Our national asbestos lawyers are actively seeking cases from anyone who has been diagnosed with mesothelioma, or the surviving family members of someone who died from mesothelioma.
 Contact our office today at 800-553-8082 for a free consultation.

 Brief History of Asbestos

-Asbestos is a natural mineral that is mined from earth.
-The asbestos mineral is highly fibrous and pliable material that has a number of highly unique characteristics that make it unlike any other mineral on earth.
+Asbestos is a natural mineral that is mined from the earth.
+The asbestos mineral is a highly fibrous and pliable material that has a number of highly unique characteristics that make it unlike any other mineral on earth.
 One of the key qualities of asbestos is that is completely resistant to heat.
 Even at some of the most extreme temperatures, asbestos fibers do no deteriorate or weaken.

 Another key attribute of asbestos that sets it apart from other materials is that is highly resistant to any type of corrosion.
 Asbestos also does not conduct electricity.

 This unique combination of attributes (and its ready availability in the earth) made asbestos extremely useful for a wide variety of industrial and construction applications.
 Asbestos use in American industry began in the late 1870s, but it really started to accelerate in the early 20th century.
 The zenith of asbestos use in the U.S. was the 1960s thru the 1970s when it was being used in thousands of different products and applications.

 Asbestos was used in a number of different construction materials.
 It was also widely used for heat resistant applications and friction parts.